 The reaction by well-meaning measurement professionals, content experts, and policymakers has been to create rigorous, high-quality large-scale assessments.
 There was an explosion of this work in the decade prior to the passage of NCLB in 2001 and, more recently, with the development of the multi-state Partnership for the Assessment of Readiness for College and Careers and the Smarter Balanced Assessment Consortium.
-This all sounds good.
+This all sounds good, indeed.
 And it was, in part.
 For example, the field learned about constructing high-quality large-scale assessments.
 But the field also learned about making really long tests that still could not deliver instructionally useful information to school personnel and students.
 This is not surprising, and it is one reason why we focus so intently on systems of assessment.
-But we are faced with an apparent conundrum: We certainly do not want low-quality tests, but we do not want high-quality tests requiring a 10-hour administration for each student.
+But we are faced with an apparent conundrum: While we certainly do not want low-quality tests, neither do we want high-quality tests requiring a 10-hour administration for each student.

-We propose studying how to reduce the footprint (i.e., the influence of the state assessment on the rest of the system) of end-of-year summative tests without reducing assessment quality, in support of balanced assessment system implementation.
+We propose studying how to reduce the footprint (i.e., the influence of the state assessment on the rest of the system) of end-of-year summative tests without reducing assessment quality, in support of balanced-system implementation.
 There are many avenues of such work.
 First, sampling students would move us away from the NCLB mentality of "every student, every item, every standard, every year."
 Matrix sampling is one such approach, where rich school-level information is produced while limiting the amount of information available to individual students beyond a total score.
 Matrix sampling is not all or none, and it can work with many hybrid versions that combine both matrix sampled and common portions of the test.
 Sampling can also be over grades, but policymakers may object if a score is desired for every student every year.
 Another way to reduce the end-of-year footprint is to move away from student-level subscores (e.g., numbers and operations within mathematics).
 Such subscores pose technical challenges, so they rarely are as useful as stakeholders and policymakers hope.
-If states are willing to produce only a total score for each student (i.e., no subscores), end-of-year tests can be much shorter without much of a decrease in quality.
-Further, districts can pair such a design with optional modular interim assessments if more information is desired about particular subdomains.
-These are just examples: We propose studying how to optimally configure large-scale tests to provide the required information while minimizing their negative impact on balanced assessment systems.
+If states are willing to produce only a total score for each student (i.e., no subscores), end-of-year tests can be much shorter without too much of a loss of quality.
+Further, districts can pair such a design with optional modular interim assessments if more, and arguably better, information is desired about particular subdomains.
+These are just examples: We propose studying how to optimally configure largescale tests to provide the required information while minimizing their negative impact on balanced assessment systems.

 Stability is central to any policy instrument such as a large-scale assessment or accountability program, and we have observed in our 20 years at the Center for Assessment the negative consequences of instability in large-scale assessment policies.
 We know many states that have had three or more state testing programs over only five or six years.
+Not surprisingly, local educators often respond to such instability by simply hunkering down and doing nothing ("This, too, shall pass.").
 There are many reasons for these frequent changes, but most are political.
-In addition to enhancing assessment literacy (which entails an understanding of the need for stability in this regard), we propose working with policy experts to develop guidance for policymakers that ensures the stability of large-scale assessment systems.
-We are not opposed to regular tweaks and improvements in state assessment system, but completely replacing one test with another should occur infrequently (e.g., when content standards are revised).
+In addition to enhancing assessment literacy (which entails an understanding of the need for stability in this regard), we propose working with policy experts to develop guidance for